 Second, the BC recommends that ATRT examine the degree to which public input – particularly public comments – are considered by ICANN staff and board when making decisions.
 The BC generally believes that many of its specific public comment suggestions are inadequately reflected in staff summaries or worse, ignored by ICANN management and the board.

 Finally, the BC anticipates that existing and new registry operators will increasingly pursue new registry services as their business models and technologies evolve.
-While there are already public input mechanisms for the Registry Services Evaluation Process (RSEP), there is equal need for public input regarding amendments to a registry operator’s contract that may be necessary to allow these new registry services.
-The BC recommends that ATRT examine the need for public input mechanism in this area.
+While there are already public input mechanisms for the Registry Services Evaluation Process (RSEP), leading to amendments to a registry operator’s contract to allow these new registry services, they are not always incorporated into the process.
+The BC recommends that ATRT examine the need for public input mechanism in this area and checks the current implementation against the PDP "Procedure for use by ICANN in considering requests for consent and related contractual amendments to allow changes in the architecture or operation of a gTLD registry" dated 30th June 2005 (link)

+http://gnso.icann.org/en/issues/registry-services/final-rpt-registry-approval-10july05